By Joanne Jeffries. Last Updated August 18th 2021. Welcome to our guide that explains how to claim for an accident at work when not an employee.

 Many might mistakenly believe that these conditions do not apply to workers who are not strictly classed as ’employees’ in a workplace.
 This article seeks to set the record straight by explaining how your rights to make an injury at work claim could still apply if you were not an employee at the time when the injury occurred.

 We can offer you free legal advice from our team of experts as well as the support of our panel of solicitors.
-If you wish to enquire about making a claim or would like more information about your workplace safety rights, get in touch.
-With our team of advisors, you can call 0800 073 8801, fill out this form, or message us through our live chat.
+If you wish to enquire about making a No Win No Fee claim or would like more information about your workplace safety rights, get in touch.
+With our team of advisors, you can call 0800 073 8801, fill out this form, or message us through our live chat to be connected to an advisor who could connect you with a personal injury solicitor.

 Select A Section